abubake/WaterLinked-Underwater-GPS-G2/README.md

 ![image](https://user-images.githubusercontent.com/32299736/146601060-b0d028ed-1246-469e-8c9a-0122c3cba07f.png)

 Next go to line 23 and begin filling out the information shown in the image below.
 The time values set here should match the starting time you wish to take both the underwater GPS and GOPRO footage from.
-On that note I recommend starting to record with the GOPRO first, and using the starting time of the first Underwater GPS data point as these intital values for increased accuracy.
+On that note, I recommend starting to record with the GOPRO first.
+Use the starting time of the first Underwater GPS data point as these intital values for increased accuracy.

 ![image](https://user-images.githubusercontent.com/32299736/146601432-b3a452ac-ee1a-45a1-b0a5-d537db3614fc.png)